smerth/Web-Project-Workflows-w-Gulp/README.md

 			.pipe(connect.reload())
 	});
 	```
 Prior to the above task all CoffeeScript files have been converted to JS.
-This task concatenates all the JS files into a single scripts.js file.
-Browserify parses that file looking for dependancies and then pulls in jQuery and Mustache and adds them to scripts.js
+The above task concatenates all the JS files into a single scripts.js file.
+Browserify parses that file looking for dependancies and then pulls in jQuery and Mustache and adds them to scripts.js.

 ## 3. Gulp-if and Environment Variable

-There's a good example of using an Environment variable and gulp-if to conditionally process the piped files to different outputDir.
+There's a good example of using an Environment variable and gulp-if to conditionally process the piped files to a different outputDir.

 ## 4 JSON and Mustache

-There's a good example of how to pull data into a mustache template
+There's a good example of how to pull data into a mustache template.

 # Useful links
 - [HTML](http://www.w3schools.com/html/html5_intro.asp) - Markup